IBM/watson-google-assistant/README.md

 1. Create the action using the CLI
    > Note: If/when it prompts you to enter an authorization code, browse to the provided URL to login and authorize the CLI to use your account and copy/paste the auth code at the prompt.

-   * Run the `gactions` command to update your action and prepare it for testing:
+   * Run the `gactions` command to update your action and prepare it for testing.
+Use the project ID you saved earlier.

      ```
      cd ~/watson-google-assistant/actions/